-Building on the resounding success of both Valencia Cay and Valencia Grove, which sold out at unprecedented rates, GL Homes is excited to introduce Valencia Walk – coming soon to Riverland!
-The third 55+ community to be built as a part of the overall 4,000-acre Riverland masterplan, Valencia Walk will offer the next generation of new home designs, incredible amenities and is located in very close proximity to Riverland’s 5-acre Arts & Culture Center, as well as the future City Parks and Town Center.
+Building on the resounding success of both Valencia Cay and Valencia Grove, which sold out at unprecedented rates, GL Homes is excited to introduce Valencia Walk at Riverland!
+The third 55+ community to be built as a part of the overall 4,000-acre Riverland masterplan, Valencia Walk offers the next generation of new home designs, incredible amenities, and is located in very close proximity to Riverland’s 5-acre Arts & Culture Center, as well as the future City Parks and Town Center.

 Between the excellent dining choices, the unique shopping destinations, and the local emphasis on arts and culture, it's easy to forget that the heart of Vero Beach is all about enjoying the water.
 But because this town offers a little bit of something for everyone, it ends up being the perfect destination for many different types of boomers.